mike-french/triex/README.md

 The spawning api function collates all the returned info and keeps a count of how many nodes have yet to report.

-### Future Extensions

-1. Use of '.'
-(1) and '*' (n) wildcards.
-The approach would be to convert the tree into NFA behavior: wildcards would propagate match traversals to all outgoing edges, and send a tally message back to the executor, which waits for all the additional results (like the dump traversal).
-But don't want to implement a full regex (see Myrex sibling project).

-2. Suffix optimization for total match (as discussed above).

-3. GraphViz DOT output and rendering.

-4. File input for matching.
-   Two options: existing tokenized word search, or future continuous matching.

-5. Partial match and sliding window, optimized by Aho-Corasick.

 ## Install

 The package can be installed